 Injection is preceded by a verbal announcement" Prepare for injection" followed by the following: "Injection.
 Injection, Injection".
 When injection is complete you will hear "Injection is complete".
 It is ALARA to maximize your distance from the ring during injection.
 During injection and a beam dump are when the facility doses will be highest.

-Radiation and Safety Policies are posted on the website on the Forms page.
-Scroll down to the policies section.
+Radiation and Safety Policies are posted on the website at User Forms and Policies and scrolling down to the policies section.
 As these should be regularly updated, please check them periodically.

 LSU Campus Radiation Safety’s Rule

 The LSU radiation safety program will be conducted in such a manner so that exposure

 to faculty, staff, students, the public, and the environment will be maintained as